ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

 # Running and deployment

-This section is intended for operators running $productName$, and covers various aspects of deploying and configuring the $productName$ in production.
+This section is intended for operators running Emissary, and covers various aspects of deploying and configuring the Emissary in production.

-## $productName$ and Kubernetes
+## Emissary and Kubernetes

-$productName$ relies on Kubernetes for reliability, availability, and scalability.
-This means that features such as Kubernetes readiness and liveness probes, rolling updates, and the Horizontal Pod Autoscaling should be utilized to manage $productName$.
+Emissary relies on Kubernetes for reliability, availability, and scalability.
+This means that features such as Kubernetes readiness and liveness probes, rolling updates, and the Horizontal Pod Autoscaling should be utilized to manage Emissary.

 ## Default configuration

-The default configuration of $productName$ includes default [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container), as well as [readiness and liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
+The default configuration of Emissary includes default [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container), as well as [readiness and liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
 These values should be adjusted for your specific environment.

 ## Accessing the Admin Endpoint

-$productName$ exposes access to Envoy's admin endpoint which can be used to set runtime flags, dump the envoy config, and much more.
+Emissary exposes access to Envoy's admin endpoint which can be used to set runtime flags, dump the envoy config, and much more.

-1. Port-forward to a $productName$ pod: `kubectl port-forward -n ambassador <POD_NAME> 8001:8001`
+1. Port-forward to a Emissary pod: `kubectl port-forward -n ambassador <POD_NAME> 8001:8001`

 2. In a web browser, visit `http://127.0.0.1:8001/`